Our Aims and Objectives

 Adam was the first Chair of ALERC and other previous roles include being a Trustee of the National Biodiversity Network Trust and Vice Chair of the National Federation for Biological Recording.
 Within Wales, Adam was instrumental in the establishment of the LERC network and represented the interests of SEWBReC and the other Welsh LERCs on a number of groups including the Wales Biodiversity Partnership Steering Group and the Wales Environmental Information Steering Group.
 Away from the world of Records Centres Adam is a member of Ogmore Phoenix running club and has completed a number of events including half marathons and this year completed the 32 mile Vale of Glamorgan coastal ultra. |

-Mark is the only ‘ever present’ Director on the board, being one of the founding Directors in 2009.
+Mark is the only ‘ever present’ Director on the board, being one of the founding Directors in 2009 and is currently our treasurer.
 Mark has fulfilled a number of roles within the board, including organising conferences, reviewing the Accreditation criteria and building ALERC's websites.
 He currently oversees the Communications and Influencing work area and is part of the group responsible for the ALERC accreditation system.

 NEYEDC is an independent LERC, being the operating function of a charitable Trust that was formed in 1999 and covers two counties and two city unitary authorities.
 Mark joined NEYEDC in 2005 since when it has grown to 5 staff, has its own publishing arm and is currently running the National Lottery Heritage Fund 'NatureHack' project promoting new technologies to site managers.
 NEYEDC operates an Unmanned Aerial Vehicle (drone) for aerial surveying and Mark is a qualified UAV pilot clocking up over 60 hours flying time.
 He also oversees data verification and management, manages agreements with clients and works on producing data products and services.
 Mark is a member of the British Ecological Society and the Yorkshire Naturalists Union.
 He also chairs the Yorkshire and Humber Ecological Data Network, which includes the other five Yorkshire LERCs, and who collaborate to produce regional data products.
 Away from LERCs Mark enjoys hill walking and tending to his allotment.
 He spends a week or two each winter in the mountains snowboarding. |